New York Truck Accident Lawyers

 - High ground clearance.
 Large trucks sit high off the ground, which presents an extreme risk of other vehicles sliding underneath them and becoming trapped during an accident, even having the tops of those smaller vehicles sheared off—a phenomenon known as an underride.

-What Causes Commercial Trucks to Crash?
+What Causes Commercial Trucks in New York to Crash?

-- Speeding: As previously mentioned, large trucks require more distance to come to a safe stop after the driver detects a hazard on the roadway.
+- Speeding.
+As previously mentioned, large trucks require more distance to come to a safe stop after the driver detects a hazard on the roadway.
 Speeding not only increases the distance needed but also decreases the time the driver has to perceive the danger and increases the severity of the impact when a collision occurs.

-- Distracted driving: Truck drivers endure the same temptations as other drivers to multi-task.
+- Distracted driving.
+Truck drivers endure the same temptations as other drivers to multi-task.
 This means they have ample opportunity to become distracted by texting and other cell phone use, eating or drinking, smoking, and adjusting vehicle controls.
 Truck drivers also have many electronic devices, including GPS systems and logging systems, that assist them in doing their job but also may increase the distractions the driver must contend with while doing his or her job.

-- Inclement weather: Inclement weather conditions, including wet or icy roads or poor visibility, puts the maneuverability issues surrounding large trucks on display as they struggle to make deadlines.
-One of the most alarming and well publicized problems with large trucks operating in bad weather is multi-vehicle pileups on interstates around the nation, which are not only often caused by the trucks being unable to stop on icy roads, but can also feature more severe injuries or even death if there are one or more trucks involved.
+- Inclement weather.
+Inclement weather conditions, including wet or icy roads or poor visibility, puts the maneuverability issues surrounding large trucks on display as they struggle to make deadlines.
+One of the most alarming and well-publicized problems with large trucks operating in bad weather is multi-vehicle pile-ups on interstates around the nation, which are not only often caused by the trucks being unable to stop on icy roads but can also feature more severe injuries or even death if there are one or more trucks involved.

-- Poorly maintained trucks: Commercial motor vehicles are required to undergo regular maintenance.
+- Poorly maintained trucks.
+Commercial motor vehicles must undergo regular maintenance.
 If this maintenance is not performed or the individual conducting the maintenance procedures fails to recognize or correct a problem, it can lead to an accident.
 Some of the most common causes of accidents involving poor truck maintenance include faulty braking systems, faulty steering, and blown tires.
 Tire blowouts, while not at all unusual in the trucking industry, are especially dangerous as they often result in loss of vehicle control.
 Additionally, the pieces of the blown tire can create dangerous obstacles on the roadway for other drivers to navigate past.

-- Defective truck parts: The manufacturers and distributors of the parts and systems that go onto a commercial truck have the responsibility to ensure that these parts—when used as intended—will not create hazards for the truck driver or other motorists.
+- Defective truck parts.
+The manufacturers and distributors of the parts and systems that go onto a commercial truck have the responsibility to ensure that these parts—when used as intended—will not create hazards for the truck driver or other motorists.

-- Corporate responsibility: Trucking companies are responsible for preventing crashes, hiring and scheduling drivers, and ensuring their trucks are safe.
+- Corporate responsibility.
+Trucking companies are responsible for preventing crashes, hiring and scheduling drivers, and ensuring their trucks are safe.
 They often saddle their drivers with unrealistic expectations that encourage drivers to violate rules of service regulations and drive faster than the speed limit.
 They may not properly train or screen drivers, or discipline them when they violate the law or internal company rules.
 In these cases, you might hold a trucking company responsible when their drivers injure you.

 The injuries sustained in collisions with massive vehicles are often serious and life-altering.
 Many of these injuries even result in death.
 The survivors of this type of accident may face injuries such as: